shamansir/ielm/README.md

 # iElm

+Install Elm globally using `npm install -g elm`, then run `npm install` in this direcory.

-Run `npm start` and then open http://localhost:3000 in your browser
+Run `npm start` and then open http://localhost:8080 in your browser

 You may run `npm run quick-start` every next time instead of `npm start`, it is a way to avoid cleaning `elm-stuff` and re-installing the Elm packages which were already installed.